latchbio/latch/docs/source/automation/automation-usecase.md

 In this example, we record all processed child directories in the Registry Table to not reprocess directories when automation workflow is runs again.
 This example requires you to create a new table with no existing columns.
 The automation workflow will add a column `Processed Directory` with the directory name of processed children.

-For many common use cases, Registry serves as a location to track workflow inputs and outputs, and hence we include an example of it here.
+For many common use cases, Registry serves as the location to track workflow inputs and outputs, and hence we include an example of it here.
 However, having a registry table is not required, if you don't want to use Registry as a mean to track your inputs and outputs.

 To create a new table to be used with the automation: